 Is it worth going to the hospital for a broken rib?

-If you think your rib is broken, NHS advice is that you might not need full medical intervention.
+If you think you’ve broken a rib, NHS advice is that you might not need full medical intervention.
 However, call 111 if you’re concerned and visit a doctor if your injuries are the result of a serious accident.

 How much can I get for a bruised ribs injury claim from a car accident?